BEGIN YOUR Healing JOURNEY.

 4. Integration sessions:

-● After our KAP dosing session, we will meet for multiple integration therapy sessions to review the memories, thoughts, and insights that arose during your dosing session, and to prepare for the next dosing session.
+● After our KAP dosing session, we will meet for integration therapy sessions to review the memories, thoughts, and insights that arose during your dosing session, and to prepare for the next dosing session.

-5. Follow-up consultations with Journey Clinical:
+5. Follow-up consultations with the prescriber:

 What is the cost of treatment?